aplteam/Tatin/docs/TatinUserSettings.md

 You can manipulate the `MyUserSettings` instance via its methods.

-We are now going to add a registry, list all registries and then delete that registry, getting us back to where we started from.
+We are now going to add a registry, list all registries, and then delete that registry, getting us back to where we started.

 ### What have we got?